Deploy Applications

 The Registry is accessible from Developer Tools → Registry in Sixfab Connect.
 It shows each repository with size, creation date, and quota usage.

-Sixfab Container Registry overview page showing repositories, image quota, and storage quota Click to enlarge
+Sixfab Container Registry overview page on Connect showing the repository list with image quota and storage quota in the header

 Default quotas